Momodayoo/progressive-web-app/README.md

 8. follow all features

-9. Deploy on netlify : npm run build on terminal
+9. Deploy on netlify to satisfy PWA https optimization:

+npm run build on terminal

 The build folder is ready to be deployed.
 You may serve it with a static server:

-npm install -g serve
-  serve -s build

-10. copy link